 5 from 5 votes

-Prep Time 20 minutes
+Prep Time: 20 minutes

-Cook Time 20 minutes
+Cook Time: 20 minutes

-Total Time 40 minutes
+Total Time: 40 minutes

-Servings 4 servings
+Servings: 4 servings

 Ingredients

-• 1 and 1/2 tablespoons olive oil
+• 2-1/2 tablespoons olive oil divided

 • 1 tablespoon unsalted butter

-• heaping 1/2 tablespoon (2 cloves) minced garlic
+• 1/2 tablespoon minced garlic

-• 1/4 cup white flour
+• 1/4 cup flour

 • 1 cup chicken broth

-• 1 cup 1% milk (2% or whole will work, but not skim)
+• 1 cup 1% milk or 2% milk

 • 1 teaspoon Italian seasoning

-• 1/4 teaspoon EACH chicken bouillon powder, pepper, fine sea salt
+• 1/4 teaspoon chicken bouillon powder

-• 4 cups bowtie pasta (measured when uncooked)
+• 4 cups uncooked bowtie pasta

-• 2 ounces reduced-fat cream cheese (or full fat)
+• 2 ounces reduced-fat cream cheese or full-fat

 • 3/4 cup freshly grated Parmesan cheese